 Working from home, we used to see smartphone as a distraction.
-However, mobile technology can be more of a help these days.
-Because we are always on the go, taking the train, the bus or any other form of public transport, having a mobile productivity app on us can help you make better use of our travel time.
-You can check through reminders, make new ones as you flip through your emails, reschedule appointments, all by flicking, tapping and swiping through your mobile.
+However, mobile technology can be more of help these days.
+Because we are always on the go, taking the train, the bus, or any other form of public transport, having a mobile productivity app on us can help you make better use of our travel time.
+You can check through reminders, make new ones as you flip through your emails, and reschedule appointments, all by flicking, tapping, and swiping through your mobile.

 Here I have collected 10 productivity apps you can get on your smartphone.
 The list contains smart to-do lists, calendar apps, management apps for better control of tasks, teams and even passwords, and a productivity timer.